Pan-STARRS Pixel Analysis : Source Detection and Characterization

 Note that the window function is not applied in the calculation of these moments.

 With the first radial moment, we can calculate a preliminary Kron radius and magnitude.
 The Kron radius \citep{1980ApJS...43..305K} is defined the be 2.5$\times$ the first radial moment.
 The Kron flux is the sum of (sky-subtracted) pixel fluxes within the Kron radius.
 We also calculate the flux in two related annular apertures: the Kron inner flux is the sum of pixel values for the annulus $R_1 < r < 2.5 R_1$, while the Kron outer flux is the sum of pixel values for $2.5 R_1 < r < 4 R_1$.
-The first radial moment is limited at the low and high ends by $R_{\rm min} < M_r < R_{\rm max}$ where $R_{\rm min}$ is the first radial moment of the PSF stars, or 0.75$\times$ \code{MOMENTS_GAUSS_SIGMA} if that cannot be determined. $R_{\rm max}$ is set to the size of the moments aperture, $4\sigma_w$.
+The first radial moment is limited at the low and high ends by $R_{\rm min} < M_r < R_{\rm max}$ where $R_{\rm min}$ is the first radial moment of the PSF stars, or $0.75\sigma_w$ if that cannot be determined. $R_{\rm max}$ is set to the size of the moments aperture, $4\sigma_w$.
 These Kron measurements are performed for all sources with a valid set of moments.
 At this stage, the measurement of the Kron parameters are preliminary since the aperture has been chosen as a fixed size relative to the size of the PSF.
 At a later stage, higher-quality Kron parameters appropriate to galaxies are measured with more care paid to the exact aperture used (Section~\ref{sec:kron.mags}).